 If there is one hotel in the UK that makes me feel like I am on holiday it’s Pennyhill Park I think it is due to their gorgeous outdoor pool and terraces with plenty of space for outdoor eating or drinking.
 I have stayed at Pennyhill a number of times with the most recent stay being last summer.
 In fact I have actually been going there since I was a child when it was a country club and I used to go riding!
 This review amalgamates a few of those stays.

-The deal was for a Junior Suite for £225 plus a £10 booking fee.
+The deal that I originally stayed on was for a Junior Suite for £225 plus a £10 booking fee.
 For those unfamiliar with Secret Escapes, it is a members only website with hand-picked hotels, holidays and exclusive offers.
 They guarantee to offer the best rates online during a sale.
 Every week they run up to 140 short ‘flash sales’ lasting around ten days each.
 It is free to join and if you use this link to sign up you will receive £15 credit off your first booking.

 I decided to upgrade my room to a Plush Junior Suite.
 These have been recently refurbished and I had not had the chance to stay in a refurbished room before.
 This cost me an extra £60 bringing the total to £295.
 The cheapest this suite is priced at is normally £436 with bed and breakfast.
 My Secret Escapes offer included:

 - Use of the spa facilities from 3pm on day of arrival until 2pm on day of departure

 Other ways to get a cheap deal are the current 15% off all vouchers, excluding monetary, with promo code TREAT15.
 In this case, it is best to check the price on your intended dates as sometimes it is cheaper just to book a room.
 In January prices start from £265, in summer they start from £364.
 The voucher offer page is here.